-Report Recommendations Management's Most Current Response Status () Coordinator (HMC) and Hazard Communication Act (HCA) contacts.
+Report Recommendations Management's Most Current Response Status () • Coordinator (HMC) and Hazard Communication Act (HCA) contacts.
 UPPS for Hazard Communication Policy under review by new set of reviewers to reflect new committee structure and responsibilities.
 The HCA is no longer a part of this policy.
 Person Responsible: Wendy McCoy, Director of EHSREM Revised Timetable for Completion: September 1, 2021 (was December 31, 2019) Management should develop and implement procedures that ensure compliance with departmental PPS for appointment and training of Safety Coordinators.
 The Additional Duty Safety Officers are a defunct Worker's Compensation Program title which are no longer used in our program and have been changed to Building Emergency Coordinators.
 The Emergency Management Coordinator and UPD Chief have both recently left TXST.
 The Emergency Management function has been moved to Environmental Health Safety Risk and Emergency Management (EHSREM).
 A new Emergency Manager position has been created and was filled as of July 1, 2021.
 Review of program status for Building Emergency Coordinators assignment and training along with all aspects of Emergency Management programs is underway.
 Person Responsible: Wendy McCoy, Director of EHSREM Revised Timetable for Completion: November 30, 2021 (was June 1, 2020) In Progress Travel Expenditures, May 2019 Management should ensure that business roles in the production SAP environment are adequately controlled so that a user's access is restricted to only those functions that are described in their job responsibilities.
 The implementation of changes to the production developer roles in SAP is in progress and on schedule to be completed by August 31, 2021.
 Person Responsible: Darryl Borgonah, Associate Vice President for Financial Services Revised Timetable for Completion: August 31, 2021 (was June 1, 2019) In Progress Student Affairs IT General Controls Audit, July 2020 are being addressed.
-The details are not presented here due to or property, including critical infrastructure, to an act of terrorism There are four audit recommendations outstanding from th Four recommendations: In Progress.
-The Revise three recommendations and to October 1, 2021 ed Timetable for Completion dates changed to September 1, 202 21 (was January 1, 2021) for
+The details are not presented here due to our property, including critical infrastructure, to an act of terrorism his audit.
+The status for these items is as follows: ed Timetable for Completion dates changed to September 1, 202 21 (was January 1, 2021) for